morteako/monoids-functional.christmas/monoids.md

 ```

 As we have seen earlier, in the regular Maybe monoid, `Nothing` is the identity element.
-But we know that the applicative instance for maybe short circuits when you encounter `Nothing`.
+Moreover, the applicative instance for maybe short circuits when you encounter `Nothing
 Because the monoid instance for `Ap Maybe` inherits this behaviour, the second example ends up being `Nothing`,
 but in the first example the `Nothing` is "ignored".